viebel/blog.klipse.tech/_posts/2016-04-24-records-wacky-maps.md

 There are 3 ways to create a record: a constructor and two factory functions: `(A.)`, `(->A)` and `(map->A)`.

+You can retrieve the basis keys of the record with `getBasis` that returns a vector of basis keys as symbols.

 Records of the same type and same values are equal and have the same hash code.

 Records of different types are never equal (even if they have the same values).